In receipt of tax credits

 Note that awards for WTC/CTC run to the end of the tax year so any figures published within a given year should be considered provisional – they are simply a snapshot of the situation on one day.
 Claimants are constantly entering and leaving the system and their awards are not finalised until the end of the tax year when their income for that year is known.

-The data source for the first and second graphs plus map is HM Revenue & Customs.
-The data relates to the United Kingdom.
+The data source for all the graphs plus map is HM Revenue & Customs.

-- For the two graphs, the total number of working-age households has been estimated by multiplying the total number of households in each year by the proportion of total households who were of working-age in the 2001 Census (there are no published annual estimates for working-age households).
+- For the first and third graphs, the total number of working-age households has been estimated by multiplying the total number of households in each year by the proportion of total households who were of working-age in the 2001 Census (there are no published annual estimates for working-age households).

 - Although not shown on the graph, there were a very small number of households with children in receipt of tax credits in 2001 to 2002.